-UPDATED PUBLIC HEALTH REGULATIONS FOR RESIDENTIAL, COMMUNAL FACILITIES PURSUANT TO STATE AND LOCAL LAW, INCLUDING INDIANA CODE § 16-20-1 et seq.
+PUBLIC HEALTH REGULATIONS FOR RESIDENTIAL, COMMUNAL FACILITIES

+ISSUED PURSUANT TO STATE AND LOCAL LAW, INCLUDING INDIANA CODE § 16-20-1 et seq.

-UPDATED BY THE MONROE COUNTY BOARD OF HEALTH AND EFFECTIVE ON OCTOBER 9, 2020
+UPDATED BY THE MONROE COUNTY BOARD OF HEALTH, EFFECTIVE FEBRUARY 2, 2021 AND IN EFFECT UNTIL FURTHER RESCINDED

-Monroe County Health Officer, Dr. Thomas W. Sharp ("Dr. Sharp"), and the Monroe County Board of Health ("Board") share professional concerns about residential, communal living arrangements in Monroe County, Indiana.
-The communal living arrangements or facilities, which are the subject of this Public Health Regulation are residences with shared dining, living, laundry, bathroom, and, in some cases, communal sleeping spaces, and where persons reside on a semi-permanent or permanent basis.
+These Health Regulations were, originally, imposed because the Monroe County Health Officer, Dr. Thomas W. Sharp ("Dr. Sharp"), and the Monroe County Board of Health ("Board") shared professional concerns about residential, communal living arrangements in Monroe County, Indiana.
+The original statement presented was as follows:

+The communal living arrangements or facilities, which are the subject of this Public Health Regulation, are residences with shared dining, living, laundry, bathroom, and, in some cases, communal sleeping spaces, and where persons reside on a semi-permanent or permanent basis.
 During the COVID-19 pandemic, residential, communal living arrangements - referred to, herein, as "facilities", present unique and, potentially, dangerous conditions for public health and may result in the spread of COVID-19.
 Recommendations were put in place for these facilities after a Board meeting on August 4th; however, statistics show that the spread of COVID-19 in such facilities is greater than in other types of living arrangements, particularly for other types of non-communal, student living arrangements.
-In order to provide clear, uniform, and mandatory guidance to those such facilities, the Board met on August 28, 2020 and unanimously voted to adopt the following Regulations.
+In order to provide clear, uniform, and mandatory quidance to those such facilities, the Board met on August 28, 2020 and unanimously voted to adopt the following Regulations.